blackmetaldart/HEARD-YOU/README.md

 * [INTELLIJ](https://www.jetbrains.com/idea/) - An IDE used to develop the Java back-end application
 * [POSTGRESQL](https://www.postgresql.org) An object-relational database system used with SQL
 * [MAVEN](https://maven.apache.org/) - Dependency Management
-* [ATOM](https://atom.io) - A cool text editor used to write the ReactJs files.
+* [ATOM](https://atom.io) - A text editor used to write the ReactJs files
 * [POSTMAN](https://www.getpostman.com) - A platform for testing and developing APIs
 * [REACTJS](https://reactjs.org/) - A JavaScript library for building user interfaces
-* [DOCKER](https://www.docker.com/) - A container platform to build, manage and secure traditional applications and microservices.
+* [DOCKER](https://www.docker.com/) - A container platform to build, manage and secure traditional applications and microservices
 * [AWS](https://aws.amazon.com/?nc2=h_lg) - DEPLOYMENT
 ### APPROACH TAKEN
 I started off this application as a collection of microservices.
 At first, the idea was complex and involved pre-constructed APIs and concepts that I could not build.
 After mapping out what needed to be done, I stripped away the complexity of the idea into the simplicity of its services.
 At the very base of the application there are services that I wanted to implement, so I had to make sure that the microservices could function as microservices before implementing real functionality.